 On the Positive Side

 It is worth remember (and saying) that I love the work that was done by the design firm.
 People have told me that it's a very visually appealing book.
 I agree.
 I'm proud of the result.

 More importantly, the book is proving useful to people… one review on Amazon.ca says:

 “I finished this book about a week and a half ago.
 Mark has created an excellent companion and guide for those of us who seek continuous improvement while facing the demands for “meeting” targets from upper management.
 It is well explained and filled with clear and valuable examples.

 I am certain that upper management can use the understanding of data and systems presented in Measures of Success as well.

 Practically, Mark and his book helped me to focus on signals and have a clear understanding of noise.
 The data driven perspective allowed me to recognize that what I thought was noise was indeed a signal and make changes to the system rather that simply seeking “better” work from my team.

 As a result my KPIs have jumped exponentially to return us to a leading position.
 Of course, we need to see that this is a new trend and not a blip…but the main thing is that I can see better and therefore focus where needed based on data and signals NOT noise and normal variation.
 I will continue to rely on PBC's and the understanding shared in Measures of Success for the rest of my career!”

 It feels good to get a 5-star view.
 What's even better is knowing that the book is helping people and their organizations.
 The writer of that review has emailed me and told me more about the story and what company it is.
 I can't disclose that, but it's a company that's personally important to me and I'm happy to have helped!
-I hope the book helps others, warts (defects / escapes / bugs) and all.Please post a comment and join the discussion.
+I hope the book helps others, warts (defects / escapes / bugs) and all.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.